cambridge-cares/TheWorldAvatar/BIMCesiumVisualisation/ifcto3Dtilesnext/README.md

 A brief description of its workflow can be found below:
 1. The geometries in the IFC file are split based on their individual assets.
 These are converted into glTF models that are stored locally.
 2. During the splitting process, a mapping dictionary is generated that links the asset file names to their UID and names.
-3. TWO 3D Tilesets are generated for the building and solar panels (if solar panels exist).
+3. THREE 3D Tilesets are generated for the building, solar panels, and sewerage network (if they exist).
 The mapping dictionary supplements the tileset with asset information (if any).

 # Instructions
 ## Pre-Requisite